Journal of Clinical Oncology

-The Journal of Clinical Oncology is a peer-reviewed medical journal published 3 times a month by the Lippincott Williams & Wilkins.
+The Journal of Clinical Oncology is a peer-reviewed medical journal published 3 times a month by ASCO Publications.
 It covers research on all aspects of clinical oncology.
 The journal was established in 1983 and the editor-in-chief is Jonathan W. Friedberg (University of Rochester).
-JCO's Impact Factor is 44.544 as reported by Clarivate in its 2020 Journal Citation Reports.

 History

-In 1981 Emil Frei III proposed that the American Society of Clinical Oncology should publish an official journal and that it should be called Journal of Clinical Oncology.
+In 1981 Emil Frei III proposed that the American Society of Clinical Oncology should publish an official journal.
 The first issue was published on January 1, 1983, containing 70 pages of research and an editorial by the then editor-in-chief, Joseph Bertino.
 Bertino was succeeded by George P. Canellos in 1987.
 In 1998, a Spanish language edition of the journal started quarterly publication, followed by a Chinese language edition.
 Currently there are 10 international editions.
 Daniel Haller became editor-in-chief in 2001 and during his tenure the journal moved from its publisher Grune & Stratton to in-house publication by society staff.
 Stephen A. Cannistra was editor-in-chief from 2011 to 2021.

 Abstracting and indexing

-This journal is abstracted and indexed in:
+The journal is abstracted and indexed in: